sourcefrog/cargo-mutants/book/src/using-results.md

-Try to avoid writing tests that are too tightly targeted to the mutant, which is really just an _example_ of something that could be wrong, and instead write tests that assert the _correct_ behavior.
+Try to avoid writing tests that are too tightly targeted to the mutant, which is really just an _example_ of something that could be wrong, and instead write tests that assert the _correct_ behavior at the right level of abstraction, preferably through a public interface.

 If it's not clear why the tests aren't already failing, it may help to manually inject the same mutation into your working tree and then run the tests under a